What WE Do

 Separation technologies enable targeted phytochemicals to be enriched relative to other compounds.
 As an example, solid phase extraction resins are commonly used to isolate and enrich the active phytochemicals (proanthocyanindins) from cranberry juice concentrates.
 Membrane filtration is a separation technology that is often used to enrich active phytochemicals (anthocyanins) from elderberry.

 Formulation and processing are intimately related.
-Raw botanical ingredients or refined selective extracts are specifically designed and manuactured to contain phytochemicals that improve human and animal health and nutrition.
+Raw botanical ingredients or refined selective extracts are specifically designed and manufactured to contain phytochemicals that improve human and animal health and nutrition.

 Formulations may include a single botanical ingredient or the blending of different botanical ingredients for a desired health outcome.
 Formulations may contain flow agents such as maltodextrin, magnesium oxide, or guar/acacia gum.